Stories of Transformation

 At Live Arts, there is no “average” donor.
 Hundreds of gifts of every size help create a strong foundation on which we forge theater and community.
 Just as our artistic and education programs are strengthened by diversity, so is our base of philanthropic support.

 We create custom packages designed to fit your goals for community engagement, marketing, and hospitality.
-Currently seeking show sponsors, Pay-What-You-Can sponsors, and special event sponsors.
-Please contact our fundraising team at firstname.lastname@example.org.
+Currently seeking show sponsors, education sponsors, Project Access sponsors and Guild sponsors for the 2023-24 Season.
+Please contact our fundraising team for a Sponsorship Opportunities Packet at email@example.com.

 Gift Acceptance Policy

 We solicit and accept gifts that further our mission of forging theater and community.
 In pursuing a gift, we consider how it might benefit Live Arts in the most ethical manner possible, and how it supports our goals and priorities, including our commitment to advance social justice by dismantling the systems, policies, and practices that have perpetuated patterns of institutional and systemic racism.

 We encourage unrestricted gifts that enable our Board and staff to be responsive to the evolving and rapidly changing needs of our community.

 Our full Fundraising and Gift Acceptance Policy, including detailed criteria and our donor bill of rights, is available here.